saurabhjojare/ATM-Simulator-System/README.md

 # Bank Management System

 This is an Bank Management System, a software implementation that simulates the functionalities of an Automated Teller Machine (ATM).
-It provides a user-friendly interface to perform various banking operations such as withdrawing cash, depositing funds, checking balance, and transferring money.
+It provides a user-friendly interface to perform various banking operations such as withdrawing cash, depositing funds, and checking balance.

 ## Features